pja35/SXP/docs/wiki/Secure_Contract_Signing_Protocol.md

     a proof that the others were willing to sign the contract, which she aborted.

-Are we going to rely on a Trusted Third Party?
+Are we going to demand a Trusted Third Party?

 -   With an online TTP this can be easily done; but this is costly
 -   Without any form of TTP this has to rely on progressive exchange
 -   There are solutions to invoke the TTP only when things go wrong.

+Which cryptographic primitive are we going to rely upon?

+-   Designated Verifiable Escrows
+-   Private Contract Signatures

 Some related papers we must understand first
 --------------------------------------------